How much does a fiberglass pool cost?

 Next to "Why should I buy a fiberglass pool?"
 The second most common question I get is, "How much does a fiberglass pool cost?"
 A simple question but, unfortunately, not so simple of an answer.
 The purchase of a swimming pool can be similar to that of a car.
 Most of us have purchased several cars and are somewhat familiar with that process.

 See our new 'Fiberglass Pool Estimate Generator.'
 This app will quote out a budget range for each portion of your project.

 Cars typically have a base starting price and separate pricing for features and options.
-Similarly, pools have a base price and options that go with them.
+Similarly, swimming pools have a base price and options that go with them.
 First understand that most of the costs to install a pool are fixed.
-The cost of the shell, delivery, the equipment package, plumbing, control center, lighting, most of the labor, and permits are nearly always the same.
-The variables associated with the "base price" of a pool are modest and based on the existing site:
+The cost of the fiberglass shell, delivery, the equipment package, plumbing, control center, lighting, most of the labor, and permits are nearly always the same.
+The variables associated with the "base price" of a swimming pool are modest and based on the existing site:

 Access – Do we have the space needed to back a truck to the hole?

 Tight access will cost more

 - If not how are we going to get the soil from the site and backfill material to the site?

 - If so how far are we going to be hauling the soil?